 How can I reach my resident physician?

 You can contact the residents the same way you contact any provider in General Internal Medicine.
-You can either call the clinic number at (202) 741-2222 or log on to gwdocs.com and sign up for a MyHealth account to email health related questions or appointment, referral, and refill requests.
+You can either call the clinic number at (202) 741-2222 or log on to gwdocs.org and sign up for a MyHealth account to email health related questions or appointment, referral, and refill requests.

 Your resident or someone on their team will be in touch as soon as possible to answer any questions or concerns.